npiv/chatblade/README.md

 options:
-  -h, --help            show this help message and exit -l, --last            display the last result.
-If a query is given the conversation is continued -p P, --prompt-file P
+  -h, --help            show this help message and exit -S sess, --session sess
+                        initiate or continue session -l, --last            alias for '-S last'
+  -p name, --prompt-file name
-                        prompt name - will load the prompt at ~/.config/chatblade/P --openai-api-key KEY  the OpenAI API key can also be set as env variable OPENAI_API_KEY --temperature T       temperature (openai setting) -c {3.5,4}, --chat-gpt {3.5,4}
+                        prompt name - will load the prompt at ~/.config/chatblade/name as system msg --openai-api-key key  the OpenAI API key can also be set as env variable OPENAI_API_KEY --temperature t       temperature (openai setting) -c {3.5,4}, --chat-gpt {3.5,4}
                         chat GPT model
   -i, --interactive     start an interactive chat session.
-This will implicitly continue the conversation -s, --stream          Stream the incoming text to the terminal -e, --extract         extract content from response if possible (either json or code block) -r, --raw             print the last response as pure text, don't pretty print or format -t, --tokens          display what *would* be sent, how many tokens, and estimated costs
+This will implicitly continue the conversation -s, --stream          Stream the incoming text to the terminal -e, --extract         extract content from response if possible (either json or code block) -r, --raw             print session as pure text, don't pretty print or format -t, --tokens          display what *would* be sent, how many tokens, and estimated costs --session-list        list sessions
+  --session-path        show path to session file --session-dump        dump session to stdout --session-delete      delete session --session-rename newsess
+                        rename session
+  -n, --no-format       do not add pretty print formatting to output -o, --only            Only display the response, omit query
 ```